MatthewSummons/COMP2113-Project/README.md

   A smart save/load feature that detects hampering with the save file & wipes the state clean to discourage cheating!

   To top it off, the save file is put aside in a hidden directory with a .save extension to make it harder for the avergae user to acces it!

+  Go ahead, try it!
+Wipe the entire save file clean & see what happense when you run the game again!

 ## Miscellaneous Details: